DYCI2/Somax2/README.md

 A good starting point in understanding Somax is the document `Introduction Somax.pdf`, which gives a brief overview of how the Somax interaction model works.

 **Note that the first time you launch Somax, depending on your security settings you may be presented with a number of dialogues asking you to give permission to a number of externals (shell, bonk, ircamdescriptor, bc.virfun and bc.yinstats) that Somax requires to be able to run.
-You may also be asked for permission the first time you launch the server (but this step is explained in the tutorial).**
+You may also be asked for permission the first time you launch the server (this step is explained in the tutorial).**

 ## Documentation and Resources

-* **Introduction to Somax:** The document `Introduction Somax.pdf` is intended as a starting point to give an understanding of how the interaction model of somax.
+* **Introduction to Somax:** The document `Introduction Somax.pdf` is intended as a starting point to give an understanding of how the interaction model of somax works.
-* **Max help files:** The main documentation of Somax.
+* **Max Help Files:** The main documentation of Somax.
 Individual help files exists for each Max object, outlining how to use the object, its parametric controls as well as a number of use cases.
-The help files can be accessed by pressing the «?» button available in each of the objects or by right-clicking (ctrl-click) the object (inside Max) in the unlocked patcher and selecting "Open Help".
+The help files can be accessed by pressing the «?» button available in each of the objects or by right-clicking (ctrl-click) the object inside Max in the unlocked patcher and selecting "Open Help".
 * **Videos, Reports and Publications**: Can be found [here](http://repmus.ircam.fr/somax/home).
 * **Additional Corpora**: A number of pre-built corpora to use for experimentation are available initially.
 Further corpora can be found in `max/somax/corpus/Additional-Corpora.zip`.
 To use those in Somax, extract the archive and move the content of the extracted folder to the `max/somax/corpus/` folder.